 2021 was the year that travel returned.
 People were back at it—planning, dreaming, and going on their much-deserved vacations.
 We were curious which Vacasa vacation homes drew the most attention during this time.
 So like last year, we dug into our website data and found the most-favorited homes of 2021.

-We compiled 20 of the most-favorited Vacasa vacation homes around the country.
-Want to know what makes a good vacation rental?
-Learn from the vacation rentals that won the most hearts on our website in 2020.
+Want to know what makes a standout vacation rental?
+Learn from the vacation rentals that won the most hearts on our website this year.

-The owners of this Dauphin Island beach house were intentional with their vacation home decor, making sure it showcased their oceanfront location.
-They adorned each room with tranquil ocean hues and respective patterns of seashells, starfish, and coral.
+The owners of this Crystal Beach house were intentional with their vacation home decor, giving their oceanfront location some glamorous appeal.
+They adorned each room with tranquil ocean hues and patterns of ocean waves, starfish, and coral.
 They were also smart about maximizing their space.
-Within four bedrooms, they placed enough beds (including a bunk bed and two king beds) to allow for a group of 10 guests.
+They offer two sets of full/twin bunk beds for young vacationers, plus multiple seating areas for the whole group to gather.

 Here, savvy owners treat their guests to a playful and sprawling outdoor desert experience.
 In addition to an infinity pool, a hot tub, and a rooftop deck, the homeowners installed an outdoor kitchen with a fireplace and an additional firepit.
 They also cater to families by offering putting greens, a mini disc golf course, and a cornhole set.